hlefebvr/idol/docs/tutorials/robust-optimization/column-and-constraint-generation/write-ccg.rst

     std::cout << save_primal(model) << std::endl;

 Notice that the optimizer is attached to the deterministic model and that both the uncertainty set and the stages are passed as arguments.
-An optimizer to solve the master problem is necessary and will be created when necessary.
+An optimizer to solve the master problem is necessary and will be called when needed.
 Here, we use the Gurobi optimizer.

 Most importantly, it is also necessary to specify a separator.
-The separator is a sub-routine of the CCG algorithm which solves the separation problem, i.e., it finds the worst-case scenario for a given solution of the master problem.
+The separator is a sub-routine of the CCG algorithm which solves the separation problem, i.e., it finds the worst-case scenario for a given solution to the master problem.
 In this example, we use the Bilevel separator which calls the MibS bilevel optimization solver at each iteration.

 Finally, the method :code:`optimize` is called to solve the problem and the solution is printed.